 There are three paths leading to teacher certification at UMHB.
 The Undergraduate Program is traditional teacher certification coupled with the pursuit of the bachelor's degree.
 The Post-Baccalaureate program is for candidates with bachelor's degrees who are pursuing teacher certification through the UMHB master's program.
 The Alternative Certification Program is for students with bachelor's degrees who are non-degree seeking.
 The requirements for each are described below.

 Note: International students must meet the same standards required of all candidates.
-In addition, based on state law, prior to admission they are required to take all sections of the TOEFL, scoring a minimum of 26 on the oral section.
+In addition, based on state law, prior to admission they are required to take all sections of the TOEFL, meeting state standards.

 Undergraduate Program